-26 Jun How To Do a Tenant Background Check – What To Ask and Where to Look
+26 Jun How to do a Tenant Background Check

 Thinking about buying an investment property to rent?
 Do you already own a rental property and are looking for the best way to assure that your renters are qualified?
 A tenant background check will help to assure that your potential renter will be able to make their payments, and you will not be left with a host of issues after they leave.

 First step, make sure your rental application has you covered.
 You can use an online application service such as On-Site, or you can create your own application form.
 You will need to make sure that your application states that you will be running a background check, credit and criminal history report and that the potential tenant is authorizing you to check into their personal, employment and financial history.

 When it comes time for your potential tenant’s background check, make sure it covers the following:

 - Contact former landlords and validate the following: amount of rent paid, how long the tenant rented, reason for leaving, were there any late payments, did the tenant disturb any neighbors?

 - Make sure that your application covers number of occupants along with pets, if they are allowed.

 - Ask for personal references including name, number and length of acquaintance.